All Products

 Prerequisites

-Step 1: Create an Apache RocketMQ trigger
+Step 1: Create a self-managed Apache RocketMQ trigger

 1. Log on to the Function Compute console.
 In the left-side navigation pane, click Functions.